sec-digital-twin-lab/sim-aas-middleware/README.md

 user is prompted for input.
 The following sections explain how to use the CLI for common use-cases.

+> If you are new to using the Sim-aaS Middleware, it is recommended you work through
+> each of the following topics in sequence.
+It should give you a basic understanding
+> of how to use the various commands.

 - [Create Identity](docs/usage_create_identity.md)
 - [Running a Sim-aaS Node Instance](docs/usage_run_simaas_node.md)
 - [Adding and Removing a Data Object](docs/usage_add_remove_data_object.md)